-It's been six years since I first posted these Cottage Cheese Pancakes.
+We've been making Cottage Cheese Pancakes since Kenya was just a teeny tiny little guy.
 I can't believe it's been that long!
 Two things have changed since then.
-Kenya now enjoys cottage cheese and especially when I give him these pancakes he will eat an entire stack in one sitting!
+Kenya now enjoys cottage cheese (and actually devours it) and especially when I give him these pancakes he will eat an entire stack in one sitting!
 Going back through the Weelicious archives I wanted to make sure these unbelievably delicious and easy to make pancakes were at the top of your recipe to do list!

 If you know me or weelicious, you know I am not a fan of tricking kids into eating their vegetables.
 There has been a trend in children's cooking over the last few years which advocates hiding or disguising the foods our kids should be eating.
 For example, if you have a kid who doesn't like spinach, you can just bake a batch of brownies incorporating spinach into the recipe and your child will never know he's eating his greens.